dennis/slipstream/docs/events.md

 Internally, Slipstream is event based.
 There are two different types of events.
 One describes something that happen.
 The other describes a request for changing something.
-These are non-command (describes what happened) and c ommand-events (request changes).
+These are non-command (describes what happened) and command-events (request changes).

 Each event contains at least three properties.
  - **EventType**: Name of the event (Such as AudioCommandPlay)